GADformer: A Transparent Transformer Model for Group Anomaly Detection on Trajectories: Introduction

 Hence, the contributions of our work can be summarized as follows:

-\begin{itemize} \item Transformer-Encoder-architecture capable to perform attention-based group anomaly detection in an unsupervised and semi-supervised setting. \item Identification of the detection of individual anomalous trajectories as Group Anomaly Detection problem for BERT based transformer models. \item Block Attention-anomaly Score for transformer encoder block interpretability for the task of GAD. \item Extensive ablation and robustness studies addressing trajectory noise, novelties and standardization. \end{itemize}
+\begin{itemize} \item Transformer-Encoder-architecture capable to perform attention-based group anomaly detection in an unsupervised and semi-supervised setting. \item Identification of the detection of individual anomalous trajectories as Group Anomaly Detection problem for BERT based transformer models. \item Block Attention-anomaly Score for group anomalies among aggregated attention pattern of multiple attention heads providing transparency for model inspection. \item Extensive ablation and robustness studies addressing noise, novelties and standard deviation. \end{itemize}

 The remainder of this work is structured as follows.
-Section~\ref{02.definitions} introduces the a formal description of the addressed problem before in Section~\ref{03.methodology} the architecture, training and interpretability of GADFormer is proposed.
+Section~\ref{02.definitions} introduces the a formal description of the addressed problem before in Section~\ref{03.methodology} the architecture, training and model transparency of GADFormer is proposed.
 The experiments in Section~\ref{04.experiments} demonstrate relevance and suitability of our approach across multiple domains and Section~\ref{05.relatedwork} distinguishes our approach from related work.
 A final summary of the paper as well as an outline to future work is given by Section~\ref{06.conclusion}.